J4CODE/my-jamstack-dev-project/src/pages/features.md

 title: Features
 sections:
   - type: section_content
-    title: JAMstack.
+    title: JAMStack.
 Revolutionizing the Web and App development workflow.
     section_id: features
     content: >-
       Revolutionizing the way we think about workflow by providing a better